arconyx/hexchanting/README.md

 - Wield an amethyst sword that casts on hit, pushing the targeted entity to the stack.
 - Wear amethyst armour that casts when you take damage.
 Pushes the damage source to the stack, decomposed into attacking entity, source entity, position and amount.
 - Fire amethyst arrows, with an embedded hex and a small media supply.
-Casts on hitting an entity, pushing itself and the unfortunate target to the stack. ~~Are these discount projectile wisps?
+Casts on hitting an entity or a block, pushing itself and the unfortunate target (or null) to the stack. ~~Are these discount projectile wisps?
 Yes.~~

 ## Futures